NagelliTarunKumar/Owner-avatar-Tokyo-Olympics-2021-Analysis-Azure/README.md

 ### 5. Power BI
 - A business intelligence tool intended for data visualization.
-- Integrated with Synapse Analytics for dashboard creation (currently out of the project's scope).
+- Integrated with Synapse Analytics for dashboard creation.

 ---